Temporary labour migration is back in the headlines again. It had fallen into discredit

 Annex

 III.A3.1.
-Main voluntary assisted return programmes in selected OECD countries
+Main voluntary assisted return programmes in selected OECD

 Boxes